cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 > "The plot above explains ten outputs (digits 0-9) for four different images.
 Red pixels increase the model's output while blue pixels decrease the output.
 The input images are shown on the left, and as nearly transparent grayscale backings behind each explanation.
 The sum of the SHAP values equals the difference between the expected model output (averaged over the background dataset) and the current model output.
 Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine."

-This is an important part of the explanation: _"Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine."_ In other words, it's not only what is present that is important to decide what digit an image is, but also ***what is absent***.
+This is an essential part of the explanation: _"Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine."_ In other words, it's not only what is present that is important to decide what digit an image is, but also ***what is absent***.

 ## Experiments